-- A. ASSISTANCE IN REPORTING: Student Conduct can assist in filing a complaint with the university conduct process and the appropriate law enforcement agencies against the student(s) who caused harm. - OSU COMPLAINT PROCESS: A complaint is an official report to the university alleging that an OSU student has violated the Student Code of Conduct.
-You can go online to studentconduct.okstate.edu/report to
+- A. ASSISTANCE IN REPORTING: Support in filing a complaint with the university conduct process and the appropriate law enforcement agencies against the individual(s) who caused harm. - OSU COMPLAINT PROCESS: A complaint is an official report to the university alleging that an OSU student has violated the Student Code of Conduct.
+You can go online to ssc.okstate.edu/report to submit a complaint online or to complete a paper complaint form.

-- submit a complaint online or to complete a paper complaint form. - POLICE REPORT PROCESS: A police report begins the moment you contact the authorities about a given situation, whether it be a crime that was committed earlier or a crime currently in progress.
+- POLICE REPORT PROCESS: A police report begins the moment you contact the authorities about a given situation, whether it be a crime that was committed earlier or a crime currently in progress.
 The OSU Police communications officer will obtain basic information from you about the incident and relay the information to patrol officers working in your area.
 You can have the officers meet you on scene or you can request they meet you at the police department in an effort to resolve the issue, document the facts of the incident and begin investigating the case if follow-up is required.
 By simply calling the OSU Police at 405-744-6523, the reporting process begins.
-The OSU Police Department operates 24 hour a day, seven days a week, including all holidays and university breaks. - B. NO CONTACT ORDER: Student Conduct can put in place a No Contact Order between the complainant and the respondent, which would prohibit contact between both parties through any means of communication, as well as prohibit others from making contact on their behalf.
-Students will need to visit Student Conduct in 328 Student Union for this order to be put in place.
-If a No Contact Order is believed to be violated, the complainant should contact Student Conduct immediately at 405-744-5470.
-The university enforces No Contact Orders; the police don't.
-Violations of a No Contact Order will result in disciplinary action, and suspension from the university will be considered as a possible sanction. - C. EMERGENCY PROTECTIVE ORDER: Student Conduct, along with Wings of Hope, can assist victims in filing for an
+The OSU Police Department operates 24 hours a day, seven days a week, including all holidays and university breaks. - B. NO CONTACT ORDER: A No Contact Order can be put into place between the complainant and the respondent, which would prohibit contact between both parties through any means of communication, as well as prohibit others from making contact on their behalf. - C. EMERGENCY PROTECTIVE ORDER: Support in filing for an Emergency Protective Order in court with Wings of Hope.

-- Emergency Protective Order.
 This is a court-ordered petition that prohibits contact between the complainant and respondent.
 Wings of Hope is located at 3800 N. Washington St. in Stillwater.
 Wings of Hope is the designated location in Payne County to assist in completing the petition and filing the petition with the county court clerk.
 Granted protective orders should be provided to the OSU Police Department, who will honor the order and assist in any intervention needed.
 If a protective order is believed to be violated, the complainant should contact the local police.
 If the incident happened on campus, call the OSU Police Department at 405-744-6523.
 If the incident occurred elsewhere in Stillwater, call the Stillwater Police Department at 405-372-4171.
-If the incident happened anywhere else, call the law enforcement agency that has jurisdiction in the location where it occurred. - D. SAFETY MEASURES: Student Conduct can coordinate any reasonable arrangements that are necessary for ongoing safety.
-This includes transportation arrangements or providing an escort. - E. LIVING ARRANGEMENTS: Student Conduct can assist in changing on-campus living arrangements to ensure safety and a comfortable living situation. - F. ACADEMIC ARRANGEMENTS: Student Conduct can assist in adjusting academic schedules as well as assist in providing access to academic support services. - 6.
-OTHER INTERIM MEASURES: Student Conduct can coordinate reasonable arrangements to address the effects of sexual violence, including connecting victims with counseling, health care or academic support resources.
+If the incident happened anywhere else, call the law enforcement agency that has jurisdiction in the location where it occurred.

+- D. SAFETY MEASURES: Coordination of any reasonable arrangements that are necessary for ongoing safety.
+This includes transportation arrangements or providing an escort. - E. LIVING ARRANGEMENTS: Assistance in changing participants' on-campus living arrangements to ensure safety and a comfortable living situation. - F. ACADEMIC ARRANGEMENTS: Assistance in adjusting academic schedules as well as providing access to academic support services. - CHANGE IN WORK SCHEDULES: Assistance in changing on campus work schedules to ensure safety and a comfortable work environment. - H. OTHER SUPPORTIVE MEASURES: Coordination of other reasonable arrangements to address the effects of the sexual violence, including connecting individuals with counseling or health care.

-OSU will provide written notification to victims about options for available accommodations.
-Additionally, the university will maintain as confidential any protective measures or accommodations that are put in place, to the extent that maintaining such confidentiality would not impair the ability of the university to provide the accommodations or protective measures.
+OSU will provide written notification to victims about options for available supportive measures.
+Additionally, the university will maintain as confidential any protective measures or accommodations that are put in place, to the extent that maintaining such confidentiality would not impair the ability of the university to provide the supportive measures.
 Any necessary disclosure of information will be communicated to the complainant in compliance with the Family Educational Rights and Privacy Act (FERPA).

-STUDENT CONDUCT PROCESS FOR ALLEGATIONS OF SEXUAL VIOLENCE
+STUDENT CONDUCT PROCESS FOR Allegations of Sexual Violence